SAFE BOATING NEVER HURTS…

 2. Attend a Vessel Safety Check!

 Be sure to attend the Vessel Safety Check each June on Manchaug Pond sponsored by the Manchaug Pond Foundation in cooperation with a certified examiner from the Green Bay Sail & Power Squadron.
-Besides your boat sticker and checklist, pick up a free hard copy of the Massachusetts Boating Handbook and other educational information and safety items.
+Besides your boat decal and checklist, pick up a free hard copy of the Massachusetts Boating Handbook and other educational information and safety items.
 Free and open to all.

 “That’s the best sticker you can have on your boat as they just leave you alone.”

 Participant of 2015 VSC, Manchaug Pond

 All graduates in the 12 through 15 year-old age group will be issued a safety certificate allowing them to operate a motorboat without adult supervision, as required by state law.
 The same is true for 16 and 17 year old youth who wish to operate a personal watercraft (jet ski, wave runner, etc.)